Teen charged in Durham murder found dead inside jail cell

-Authorities in Durham County say a 17-year-old girl charged in connection with a Durham murder was found unresponsive inside her jail cell Thursday morning.
+DURHAM, North Carolina (WTVD) --Authorities in Durham County say a 17-year-old girl charged in a Durham murder was found unresponsive inside her jail cell Thursday morning.

-Detectives with the Durham County Sheriff's Office was called to the detention facility around 3:30 a.m. about an apparent suicide.
+Detectives with the Durham County Sheriff's Office were called to the detention facility around 3:30 a.m. about an apparent suicide.

 When they arrived, they found Uniece Glenae Fennell unresponsive after she was discovered by the detention center's staff.
 Paramedics later pronounced her dead at the scene.